 The Lion and the Lamb (Helm Crag) is often viewed and admired from the busy Keswick to Grasmere road.
 The climb does not disappoint and the summit area is a fascinating place, full of hidden hollows and rocky knolls.

 Many walkers look back on their childhood and name the Lion & the Lamb (or Helm Crag as it is officially named) as their first memory of the Lake District fells.
 It is not high, easy to climb, easily accessible from Grasmere and has a summit area which makes it memorable.
-The highest point is exceptionally tricky to reach (Wainwright himself never made it) as it is atop a 20 foot slab of rock which requires some careful scrambling and airily situated overlooking the A591 1,000 foot below.
+The highest point is difficult to reach (Wainwright himself never made it) as it is atop a 20 foot slab of rock.
+This requires some careful scrambling and airily situated, as it is, overlooking the A591 1,000 foot below.

-The view from the valley offers one of the most iconic images of any Lake District fell, although I struggle to see any resemblance to a Lion or a Lamb, just a sharp blade of rock.
+The view of the hill from the valley offers one of the most iconic images of any Lake District fell.
+However I struggle to see any resemblance to a Lion or a Lamb, just a sharp blade of rock.
 In fact the Lion and the Lamb from where the fell was originally named is not the summit but lies a few hundred yards to the south but hey ho, why ruin a good story.
-Away from the summit area this is a lovely climb on an excellent path with great views over Far Easedale to Easedale Tarn and back over the village of Grasmere and Loughrigg Fell (another little beauty).
+Away from the memorable summit the climb itself is lovely.
+It is an excellent path with great views over Far Easedale to Easedale Tarn and back over the village of Grasmere and Loughrigg Fell (another little beauty).

 Keep to the woods on the return from the fell and head through the grounds of Lancrigg.

 To vary the decent head north before dropping down to a col. At this stage look for the faint path on your left which heads steeply downhill to Easedale.
 It can be missed.

 We walked it with a five and seven-year-old.
 A great walk and we all thoroughly enjoyed it.